meganz/MEGAcmd/contrib/docs/commands/sync-ignore.md

 Note: when modifying the default filters, existing syncs won't be affected.
 Only newly created ones.

 If no action is provided, filters will be shown for the selected sync.
+Only the filters at the root of the selected sync will be accessed.
+Filters beloging to sub-folders must be modified manually.

 Options:
 --show	Show the existing filters of the selected sync